Fort Worth for the Holidays, Get There

 A Holiday to be Remembered

 Get there by plane, train, automobile, longhorn, or stagecoach, but just get to Fort Worth, Texas during the winter holidays!
 A plethora of holiday activities in the charming cowboy town abound.
 Unique opportunities are ubiquitous in this awesome town-turned-city.
-Whether visitors want to lose themselves in a fabulous Broadway show such as White Christmas, or partake of Christmas at the Stockyards, fun is the name of the game in Fort Worth, Texas for the
+Whether visitors want to lose themselves in a fabulous Broadway show such as White Christmas, or partake of Christmas at the Stockyards, fun is the name of the game in Fort Worth, Texas for the holidays.

 Fort Worth for the Holidays, Christmas at the Stockyards